numberoverzero/bloop/README.markdown

             pass
 ```

+However this sets the engine to be atomic for all operations - to temporarily
+set the engine to atomic we'd have to store its last value, set it atomic, and
+revert it after the function.
+There's a simpler option:

-### engine contexts
+### context

 Finally, engine also offers a `context` helper that can be used to temporarily
 adjust config without modifying the underlying engine.
-We can now simplify the
-above code to temporarily use atomic deletes, without changing the engine's
-default atomic setting:
+Within that context,
+the engine will behave according to its original config, except those
+explicitly modified.

 ```python
 def delete_old_profile(profile_id):